yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/D-Link/DSL-502T.rst

 fi

 == Troubleshooting ==
-Poor performance of the ADSL connection exists between the Netgear WPNT834 Rangemax 240 and D-Link DSL-502T, characterised by poor transfer speeds which may be asynchronous in nature, many retransmits and general packet loss in TCPdump and poor telnet access/webpage access to the DSL-502T.
-This possibly caused by a duplex mismatch or buggy 100FD/HD code on one of the devices.
+Poor performance of the ADSL connection exists between the Netgear WPNT834 Rangemax 240 and D-Link DSL-502T, characterised by poor transfer speeds which may be asynchronous in nature, many retransmits and general packet loss in TCPdump and poor telnet access/webpage access to the DSL-502T, this is caused by poor ethernet performance between the two devices.
+This is possibly caused by a duplex mismatch or buggy 100FD/HD code on one of the devices.

-The only way to solve this at present is to force the DSL-502T ethernet connection to Autonegotiate 10Mbit/s by changing one line of source code: see here:
+The only way to solve this at present is to force the DSL-502T ethernet connection to Autonegotiate 10Mbit/s by changing one line of source code: see the last two posts here:

  . http://forum.openwrt.org/viewtopic.php?id=8117
 == How to Debrick and further information: ==